11 Food Truck Success Stories

 In 2018 we had the idea of starting a food truck.
 The inspiration came from my lifelong goal of being my own boss and running my own business.
 I had no idea this goal would land me in the food business but it did and I am forever grateful that it did.

 Running ourselves seemingly to death trying to set the trailer up for a lunch, then packing up to run a night shift at a brewery paid off in the best way possible and we now have a five-person staff and insanely busy days that always keep us on our toes.

-Corbin O'Reilly (from San Diego) started Tap Truck USA almost 6 years ago.
+Corbin O'Reilly (from San Diego) started Tap Truck USA over 6 years ago.

 Hi, My name is Corbin with Tap Truck.
 I co-founded it with my buddy Taylor Steers in August of 2016.
 It has been a great journey that began here in San Diego.
 Our initial goal was to service local weddings, corporate events, and private parties, with an occasional festival or two!
 We quickly learned and tapped beer, wine, and cider to be served from the side of classic trucks.
 It was a major hit so much so that starting September 2017 we began licensing the brand nationally beginning in Boston, Massachusetts, and San Luis Obispo, California.

 We enjoy refurbishing classic panel trucks and pick-up trucks, installing the taps so it is a turnkey money maker for a new licensee to launch their own business.
 This is a revenue stream for the business, along with brand royalties.

 Kyle Gourlie (from Seattle, WA, USA) started The Vet Chef almost 8 years ago.

 Kyle Gourlie is the proprietor of the Vet Chef food truck business in the Seattle area.
 In 2008, after being forcefully retired due to brain injury, he was looking to start his own business.

 Mexican food was something he was passionate about and decided to open his own food truck serving Mexican food.